The Rocky Horror Picture Show: Let's Do the Time Warp Again: Critical reception

-The special received mixed to negative reviews, although Cox's performance was mostly praised.
+The special received mixed to negative reviews.
 Many critics agreed that the production would have been better if it were live, raising questions why Fox decided not to do it live, given the success the network had with Grease: Live.
-On Rotten Tomatoes, it has a 28% score based on 40 reviews; the critical consensus states, "Laverne Cox's fabulous portrayal of Frank N. Furter leads a strong ensemble effort, but the stars can't infuse this reimagining with enough energy, creativity, and quirk to make TRHPS: Let's Do the Time Warp Again a worthwhile endeavor."
+On Rotten Tomatoes, it has a 29% score based on 42 reviews; the critical consensus states, "Laverne Cox's fabulous portrayal of Frank N. Furter leads a strong ensemble effort, but the stars can't infuse this reimagining with enough energy, creativity, and quirk to make TRHPS: Let's Do the Time Warp Again a worthwhile endeavor."
 On Metacritic, the film has a 55 out of 100 rating, based on 23 critics, indicating "mixed or average reviews".

 Esther Zuckerman of The A.V.
 Club felt that the remake focused too much on the weirdness in the original film without acknowledging the campiness it had been filmed with.
 Viewers who had never seen the original film would be confused by the movie-within-a-movie approach used in the remake.
 Matt Tamanini of Broadwayworld.com said that the remake "was a strikingly disappointing missed opportunity" that "felt far more like a production on Glee than the actual production of Rocky Horror on Glee did", although he did praise the casting of Cox, saying "In the long history of The Rocky Horror Show, the musical has broken down doors and helped pave the way for an era of LGBT acceptance.
 So for Cox to step into Tim Curry's iconic fishnets is a victory in its own right."